fluffynuts/tdd-101/workshops/02-string-calculator/readme.md

 this: "//[delimiter]\n[numbers]" for example "//;\n1;2" should return three where the default delimiter is ";".

-The first line is optional. all existing scenarios should still be supported
+The first line is optional.
+All existing scenarios should still be supported

 </ol>
 </details>